Minnesota Programming

 -

-We are currently accepting applications for emergency grants from cohort members, residents of The Huddle on 5th, and single-parent students enrolled at American River College.
+We are currently accepting applications for emergency grants from current cohort members, residents of The Huddle on 5th, and single-parent students enrolled at American River College.
 Applications are typically open throughout the year until funds run out.
 Click to learn more and apply.

 -